Rampurhat College

 Rampurhat College, established in 1950, is a government affiliated college located at Rampurhat in the Birbhum district of West Bengal.
 It is affiliated to University of Burdwan and teaches arts, science and commerce.

 History

+Rampurhat College was established in 1950 by then West Bengal Govt.
+This college has traversed a long path warding off the challenges of time and put its mark in the history of higher education in the area.
+This college is affiliated to the University of Burdwan.

 Departments

+The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Rampurhat and its adjoining areas.